harness/developer-hub/docs/first-gen/firstgen-platform/techref-category/variables/extracting-characters-from-harness-variable-expressions.md

 ---
 title: Extracting Characters from Harness Variable Expressions
 description: You can return the character at a specified index in a Harness variable expression string.
-This can be helpful with built-in variable expressions such as ${artifact.buildNo} , ${artifact.revision} ,…
+This can be helpful with built-in variable expressions such as $\{artifact.buildNo\} , $\{artifact.revision\} ,…
 sidebar_position: 70
 helpdocs_topic_id: myk24wycif
 helpdocs_category_id: 9lw749jubn